-The purpose of this handbook is to articulate the MCCC Respiratory Therapy Program policies and information needed to be a respiratory therapy student specifically and those which apply to all MCCC students in the instructional setting.
+The purpose of this handbook is to articulate the MCCC Respiratory Therapy Program policies, procedures, and information needed to be a respiratory therapy student specifically, as well as those which apply to all MCCC students in the instructional setting.
 This information is meant to be stable, but there may arise a condition imposed by the college, clinic agency, or accreditation agency that change one or more of the sections of this document.
-Students will be informed of any changes if this happens.
+Students will be informed of any changes should this occur.